Ground state magnetic structure of Mn3Sn: Discussion

 Our results are consistent with the work of Ref.~\cite{Duan2015}, which find a sixth-order anisotropy term of $K_6=-2210$ erg/cm$^3$, which corresponds to $2.9\times 10^{-5}$ meV/Mn.
 Such small energies cannot be distinguished by our DFT calculations, which indeed yield identical energies for type III and IV.

 Our experiments show that magnetic domains can be partially aligned using a moderate field in the high-temperature phase.
 Interestingly, three domains are selected with almost equal population, rather than one as might be expected.
 This can be understood as follows.
 Each of the six domains have a small net magnetic moment, indicated by arrows in Fig.~\ref{Fig:D3DataAndFit} (c) \cite{Nagamiya1982}.
 This moment ($\boldsymbol\mu_\text{F}$) couples to the magnetic flux density (${\bf B}$) via a Zeeman term, $\mathcal{H} = -{\bf B} \cdot \boldsymbol\mu_\text{F}$.
 The net moment of three of the domains has a component parallel to the magnetic field, while the other three have an antiparallel component.
 The Zeeman energies of the domains with parallel moments are lower than those with antiparallel moments, and so the former three are preferentially populated.
 Within this model we would expect the domain with moment along $\bbb$ to have the largest population, which we do not observe.
-We attribute this discrepancy to small systematic errors in the fit.
+It is unclear what causes this discrepancy.
+It may be related to the anisotropy not being uniform \cite{Duan2015} or to small systematic errors in the data caused e.g. by slight depolarization of the beam at domain boundaries or due to the small ferromagnetic moment in the sample \cite{soh2020ground}.

 In the previous SNP measurements of \Ge{}, type IV was the ground state and only two domains had significant populations of 60\% and 36\% \cite{soh2020ground}.
 There are two notable differences between the two experiments.
 First, as mentioned above, the easy axis direction of \Ge{} is along the reciprocal lattice vectors ${\bf a}^*$, while for \Sn{} it is along the direct lattice vectors ${\bf a}$.
 The magnetic field was applied along ${\bf b}$ in both experiments, and thus not along an easy axis for \Ge{}.
 Second, the \Ge{} experiment was carried out at 2 K, whereas our experiment on \Sn{} had to be carried out at 295 K to be in the correct phase.
 It is unclear whether the different domain populations are simply caused by temperature, or if other effects are at play.